 - Create an allow cookie exception (Tools > Options > Privacy > Cookies: Exceptions) to keep such a cookie, especially for secure websites and if cookies expire when Firefox is closed.

-- In Private Browsing - Browse the web without saving information about the sites you visit mode all cookies are session cookies that expire if that session is ended, so websites won't remember you.
+- In Private Browsing - Use Firefox without saving history mode all cookies are session cookies that expire if that session is ended, so websites won't remember you.

-- In Private Browsing - Browse the web without saving information about the sites you visit mode Firefox won't fill names and passwords automatically and won't offer to store new passwords.
+- In Private Browsing - Use Firefox without saving history mode Firefox won't fill names and passwords automatically and won't offer to store new passwords.

-- Do not use Remove recent browsing, search and download history to clear the "Cookies" and the "Site Preferences"
+- Do not use Delete browsing, search and download history on Firefox to clear the "Cookies" and the "Site Preferences"